 Autonomy platonism consists of an ontological claim and an epistemological claim.
-The ontological claim is that many mathematical propositions are true and refer to existing mathematical objects.
-The epistemological claim is that the justification of our mathematical beliefs does not depend on the uses of mathematics in empirical science.
-So '7+5=12', 'a tangent to a sphere in Euclidean space intersects the radius of that sphere at a right angle', and 'the power set of a set has a cardinality strictly larger than that of the original set' are all true sentences, referring to mathematical objects including numbers, shapes, and sets.
-Further, they are true regardless of any contingent features of the physical world, no matter what our scientific theories say or how they say it.
+The ontological claim, shared with the indispensabilist, is that many mathematical propositions are true and refer to existing mathematical objects.
+The epistemological claim is that the justification of our mathematical beliefs does not depend on the uses of mathematics in empirical science, contrary to QI.
+So '7 + 5 = 12', 'a tangent to a sphere in Euclidean space intersects the radius of that sphere at a right angle', and 'the power set of a set has a cardinality strictly larger than that of the original set' are all true sentences, referring to mathematical objects including numbers, shapes, or sets.
+They are true regardless of any contingent features of the physical world, no matter what our scientific theories say or how they say it.